-It's a life-altering moment when you learn that your parents are getting divorced – and it's an experience that many children recall for a lifetime.
+It’s a life-altering moment when children learn that their parents are getting divorced – and it’s an experience that many children recall for a lifetime.
 But according to therapist Lisa Herrick, Ph.D., an estimated 75% of parents spend just 10 minutes discussing this life-changing experience with their children!
 Instead, parents should sit down and take the time to discuss divorce with their children, listening to their thoughts, concerns, and fears.

-Herrick recommends telling the children approximately two to three weeks prior to the actual separation.
-This provides your children with an opportunity to absorb and understand what's going to happen, thereby lessening the upset and trauma from this event.
+Dr. Herrick recommends telling the children approximately two to three weeks prior to the actual separation.
+This provides your children with an opportunity to absorb and understand what’s going to happen, thereby lessening the upset and trauma from this event.

 Many parents are tempted to tell the older children before telling the younger children, but this secret can be a tremendous burden for the older child.
 Kevin D. Arnold, Ph.D., ABPP recommends telling the entire family at once, so there are no secrets and siblings can offer much-needed support to each other.